Fact Sheet 3 June 1998

 When will work resume on the site investigation for cleanup of contaminated soils?

 Investigating contaminated soils is not part of the demolition activity.
 American Western Refining Acquisitions, L.C. is not responsible for cleanup of existing contamination in site soils.
-Illinois EPA is not certain when the site soils investigation (known as a remedial investigation) will proceed, but the Agency will issue a news release once a decision is reached.
+The Illinois EPA is not certain when the site soils investigation (known as a remedial investigation) will proceed, but the Agency will issue a news release once a decision is reached.
 Completion of the remedial investigation and subsequent feasibility study may take two years or more.

 Will federal funds be available to do work at this site?

 This site is now going through the process of being listed as a Superfund site.
 There are some federal funds available for emergency removal activities if some part of the site is found to pose an imminent threat to human health of persons near the site.
 Alternately, parties responsible for the existing contamination may voluntarily engage in cleanup work.
-Further, Illinois EPA or U.S. EPA may compel responsible parties to complete the work through a federal order or a state injunctive order.
+Furthermore, the Illinois EPA or U.S. EPA may compel responsible parties to complete the work through a federal order or a state injunctive order.

 How will local citizens be kept informed of future activities at the site?